TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 39/Genesis 39.17.md

 ---

-And she spake unto him according to these words, saying, The Hebrew servant, whom thou hast brought unto us, came in unto me to mock me:
+She spoke to him according to these words, saying, "The Hebrew servant, whom you have brought to us, came in to me to mock me,